Diamond Life: Background and recording

-Content
+Composition

 Lyrically, Diamond Life revolves around themes of love, discussing both the positives and the negatives of relationships.
 The music features jazzy textures built over prominent basslines, smooth drums, and subtle guitar.
 The album also features heavy use of brass instruments and keyboards.
 Writing for AllMusic, Ron Wynn noted the album's "slick production and quasi-jazz backing" and characterised Adu's singing as "deliberately icy, her delivery and voice aloof, deadpan, and cold".

 In a contemporary review, Stephen Holden of The New York Times said Diamond Life "eschews the synthesizers that dominate British pop to make music that resembles a cross between the rock-jazz of Steely Dan and the West Indian-flavored folk-pop of Joan Armatrading.
 Smoldering Brazilian rhythms blend with terse pop-soul melodies and jazzy harmonies to create a sultry, timeless nightclub ambiance."
 Rolling Stones Danyel Smith called it soul music with "self-possessed sophistication", and described Adu's vocal as "thick and rich".
 Paul Lester of BBC Music stated that Diamond Life exemplified the "mellifluous" quiet storm style of R&B.

-The album opens with the single "Smooth Operator", which combines elements of R&B, jazz, adult contemporary, pop, and dance music.
+The album opens with the single "Smooth Operator", which combines elements of rhythm and blues, jazz, adult contemporary music, pop, and dance music.
 "Your Love Is King" is a smooth ballad that contains a saxophone solo performed by Stuart Matthewman.
 The album closes with a cover version of Timmy Thomas' 1972 song "Why Can't We Live Together".

-Release and promotion
+Promotion and release

 "Your Love Is King" was released as the album's lead single on 25 February 1984.
 The song was a success in European territories, peaking at number seven on the Irish Singles Chart and number six on the UK Singles Chart.
-It was less successful in the United States, where it peaked at number 54 on the Billboard Hot 100.
+It was less successful in the United States, where it was released in June 1985 as the album's third single, peaking at number 54 on the Billboard Hot 100.
 "When Am I Going to Make a Living" was released as the album's second single in the UK on 26 May 1984; the single was less successful than its predecessor, charting at number 28 in Ireland and number 36 in the UK.
 However, the song did fare well elsewhere, peaking at number 12 on the Dutch Top 40.

 "Smooth Operator" was released on 15 September 1984 as the album's third single.
 It peaked at number 19 in the UK, while reaching the top 20 in Austria, Switzerland, France, and Germany.
-In the US, the song peaked at number five on the Billboard Hot 100 and Billboards Hot Black Singles chart, as well as topping the Billboards Adult Contemporary chart.
+In the US, the song was released in February 1985 and peaked at number five on the Billboard Hot 100 and Billboards Hot Black Singles chart, as well as topping the Billboards Adult Contemporary chart.
+"Hang On to Your Love" was released in September 1984 as the album's fourth single overall and Sade's first US single.